-- (1) limitations of the use of an IFW application: - (i) acceptable use (strategic planning only); - (ii) information required to be on board; and - (iii) latency of observed weather information and the hazards associated with utilisation of old information; - (2) information on the display of weather data: - (i) type of displayed information (forecasted, observed); - (ii) symbology (symbols, colours); and - (iii) interpretation of meteorological information; - identification of failures and malfunctions (e.g. incomplete uplinks, data-link failures, missing info); - (4) human factors issues: - (i) avoiding fixation; and - (ii) managing workload. - 16.
-A new AMC9 SPO.GEN.131(b)(2) is added:
+- (1) limitations of the use of an IFW application: - acceptable use (strategic planning only); - (ii) information required to be on board; and - (iii) latency of observed weather information and the hazards associated with utilisation of old information; - (2) information on the display of weather data:

+- (i) type of displayed information (forecasted, observed);

+- (ii) symbology (symbols, colours); and

+- (iii) interpretation of meteorological information;

+- (3) identification of failures and malfunctions (e.g. incomplete uplinks, data-link failures, missing info);

+- (4) human factors issues:

+- (i) avoiding fixation; and

+- (ii) managing workload.

+- 13. A new AMC9 NCC.GEN.131(b)(2) is added:

-AMC9 SPO.GEN.131(b)(2) Use of electronic flight bags (EFBs) APPLICATIONS DISPLAYING OWN-SHIP POSITION IN FLIGHT - COMPLEX AIRCRAFT
+AMC9 NCC.GEN.131(b)(2) Use of electronic flight bags (EFBs) APPLICATIONS DISPLAYING OWN-SHIP POSITION IN-FLIGHT